London

 [edit]- Main article: Heathrow Airport

 1 London Heathrow Airport (LHR IATA).
 Heathrow is Europe's busiest airport.
 There are four terminals numbered T2-T5.
-You can fly into Heathrow from a large number of domestic and international destinations - including in most European nations, Doha, Johannesburg, Los Angeles, New Delhi, New York, Tokyo and Toronto.
+You can fly into Heathrow from a large number of domestic and international destinations - including in most European nations, Doha, Johannesburg, Los Angeles, New Delhi, New York City, Tokyo and Toronto.
 Most major long-haul airlines fly into Heathrow including British Airways, Aer Lingus, American Airlines, KLM, Lufthansa, Qantas, Qatar Airways and Turkish Airlines.

 There are several ways to get from London Heathrow Airport to central Londonː